jupiterjs/javascriptmvc-site/public/tutorials/tutorials.md

 ### [services Ajax Service Guidelines]

-This guide details suggests a service layer design that minimizes the amount of extra work to get JavaScriptMVC running.
+This guide details suggests a service layer design that minimizes the amount of extra work to get DoneJS running.

 ### [migrate Migrating from 3.0 and 3.1]